wlhamilton/SARSCoV2-global-sequence-distribution/README.md

 Data on population, GDP per capita and World Bank income classification were taken for the year 2016.

 Some country/ region names were changed or dropped to consistify across datasets as per the code.

+For the bubble plot, points were located at each country's capital city.
+Latitudes and longitudes for capital cities taken from simplemaps Basic (free) database: https://simplemaps.com/data/world-cities